Gregg Wallace: Allegations of misconduct

 In November 2024, it was reported that Wallace was to step away from MasterChef while allegations of historical misconduct were investigated.
 This came after the BBC reported to Wallace's representatives that there were allegations of inappropriate sexual comments from 13 individuals.
 Wallace's lawyers said it is entirely false that he engages in behaviour of a sexually harassing nature.
 Wallace was subsequently dropped by the charity Ambitious about Autism which had appointed him as an ambassador in honour of his autistic son.
 In April 2025 Wallace said he had been diagnosed with autism, stating he was "very slow to wake up" to a changing work environment.
 He said: "I honestly never meant to upset anyone.
 I didn't realise I was causing any problems."

 In August 2021, the television and radio presenter Melanie Sykes had been a competitor on the programme, but Sykes later said that a comment from Wallace had led her to end her career in the entertainment industry.

 In December 2024, in response to the accusations against him, Wallace posted a video to Instagram saying there had been "13 complaints" from "over 4,000 contestants" he had worked with in 20 years on the BBC show MasterChef.
 On 2 December 2024, Wallace apologised for suggesting that allegations against him came from "a handful of middle-class women of a certain age".
 On 3 December, the BBC announced that two forthcoming MasterChef special episodes and three repeats of an old series of Inside the Factory, had been pulled from the Christmas schedule while the allegations against Wallace were still being investigated.
 Wallace later said that he had received "a tidal wave of abuse" on social media after posting the video on Instagram.

 On 4 December 2024, allegations of sexual harassment were made by the ghostwriter of Wallace's autobiography, Life On A Plate.
 The former head of BBC News, Roger Mosey, stated that the allegations against Wallace were a "blow to the BBC" which has had a long-standing problem with misbehaviour by some of its presenters.

-In January 2025 veteran singer Sir Rod Stewart criticised Wallace on social media for humiliating his wife Penny Lancaster on the MasterChef programme.
+In January 2025, singer Sir Rod Stewart criticised Wallace on social media for humiliating his wife Penny Lancaster on the MasterChef programme.
 Wallace said in April 2025 there had been a "falling out" between himself and Lancaster over "whether an orchid should stay on a bowl of soup or not".
 He said the criticism was a "shame" as he liked Stewart.

 It was reported that former Newsnight presenter Kirsty Wark was among the 13 people who had accused Wallace of making inappropriate sexual comments on the show.
 Wallace said he was unaware he had offended Wark until the complaint became known in 2024, stating: "I thought we got on."
 In April 2025 Wallace said he felt "under attack" due to the allegations about him and that he had contemplated suicide.
 He said he had never groped any workers, describing claims of groping as "absolutely not true".